jcgregorio/userve/DESIGN.md

   * Web UI for posting content and receiving mentions.
     * Autolinkify.
     * Maybe markdown?
-  * Only approved mentions are displayed.
-  * Handles mentions for both micro-content and the full blog.
   * Each blog page will have a small JS script that imports the approved webmentions for that page.
-  * System also triggers outgoing webmentions for micro-content.
+  * System also triggers outgoing webmentions.
   * Also for blog content by looking at the Atom feed.
-  * Data for micro-content is stored in Google Storage.
+  * Data for webmentions is stored in Google Cloud Datastore.
-    * For each entry (blog or micro) we need to store the list of approved and rejected webmentions.
+    * For each entry we need to store the list of approved and rejected webmentions, and if we sent webmentions for that URL yet.
-    * Stored by YYYY/MM/DD/[Unix Timestamp]
+    * Stored by target url, i.e. the bitworking.org permalink.

-    * Can provide a listing by day or month using GS prefix queries.
-    * YYYY/MM/DD/[Unix Timestamp].md is the content.
-    * YYYY/MM/DD/[Unix Timestamp].json is the webmention state.
-    * Similarly there is a blog/[some/blog/entry/path].json which stores each blog entries webmentions, also stores the state of outgoing webmentions, i.e. the 'updated' time of the entry when it's webmentions were triggered.
-    * Untriaged webmentions are kept in a local JSON file.
+    type WebMebmention struct {
+      Sent     bool
+      Mentions []string
+    }

 Plan
 ----